 I wake and I find you asleep in the deep of my heart, dear.”

 In 1941, Billie Holiday recorded the definitive version of “Gloomy Sunday.”
 Having the hard-living Lady Day associated with the song certainly upped the tragedy ante.

 A movie and a song had everything to do with my desire to go there.
-When the subject of a trip abroad in the spring of 2011 first came up, I kept Budapest in mind, thinking some way, some how we could squeeze into our itinerary a few days to this city with the Danube running through it.
+When the subject of a trip abroad in the spring of 2011 first came up, I kept Budapest in mind, thinking some way, some how, we could perhaps squeeze a few days to this city with the Danube running through it, into our itinerary.
 For inspiration, I downloaded various versions of Gloomy Sunday, including one by Billie Holiday, made a compilation CD of 5 or 6 renditions—Paul Robeson and Artie Shaw among them—and played it endlessly over a period of months, as I sat at my computer researching, and plotting the course of our trip.
 As it turned out, Budapest fit nicely in the circle between Kraków and Milan, which preceded Madrid, the city on the tail end, from which we flew home to the States.